Are There Inpatient Alcohol Rehab Programs in New Jersey

 What is Inpatient Alcohol Rehabilitation?

 Patients who have been through alcohol treatment before may also need to stay longer for treatment.
 In addition, if your young adult has a mental health issue, that could also be a factor.
 He or she may need to stay in inpatient rehabilitation longer to receive treatment.
-In that case, the center would treat the addiction and the mental illness.
+In that case, the center would treat addiction and mental illness.

 All inpatient alcohol treatment centers in New Jersey are different.
 Some are simple in their designs and focus on treatment and community.
 Clients in alcohol rehab may share a room.
 They eat meals in a cafeteria setting much like in high school or college.
 There are other types of centers in New Jersey that look like spas.
 These centers focus on holistic treatment.
 They have private rooms, gourmet meals, and a spa or gym as part of an overall therapeutic program.